 Our bathrooms contain mens and womens fragrance bars, filled with luxury fragrances.

-It's common for us to celebrate holidays and other special occasions with champagne and treats :)
+It's very common for us to celebrate holidays and other special occasions with champagne and treats :)

-On Fridays employees can spend half their day learning new things, if they don't have an urgent piece of work to get finished.
+On Fridays employees can spend half their day learning new things related to their role at Propellerhead, if they don't have a piece of work to get finished.

 Our office contains a library for our staff to use as they please, filled with books on better ways of working and software development.